mobify/iterstuff/README.md

     02 2014-12-17 01:00:01 DOMContentLoaded 64
     02 2014-12-17 01:00:01 Load 345

+It's be better if we could handle all the records for one event together, then all the records for the next event, and so on.

-We could use the `repeatable_takewhile` to grab all the records belonging to the same event:
+We could use `repeatable_takewhile` to grab all the records belonging to the same event:

     lah = Lookahead(records)